×

 If you are thinking about moving to San Ignacio, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in San Ignacio varies depending on the type of accommodation and location.
 Generally, rental prices for apartments and houses range from moderately priced to expensive.
-Prices for furnished apartments and houses can range from $500 to $1,500 per month, while unfurnished apartments and houses can range from $300 to $1,000 per month," said one expat in San Ignacio.
+Prices for furnished apartments and houses can range from $500 to $1,500 per month, while unfurnished apartments and houses can range from $300 to $1,000 per month," commented one expat who made the move to San Ignacio.

 How do I meet people in San Ignacio?